Franada/goloco/README.md

 ## Listing

-Click [here](https://Franada.github.io/GoLoco/index.json) for the listing.
+Click [here](https://alexandre-belhomme.github.io/goloco) for the listing.
+*for now, links to personal listing, to change*

 ## Versioning